You Cross My Path: Background and development

-The Charlatans released their ninth studio album Simpatico in April 2006 through Creole and Sanctuary Records.
-It peaked at number ten on the UK Albums Chart, while one of its singles – "Blackened Blue Eyes" – charted within the top 30 of the UK Singles Chart.
+The Charlatans released their ninth studio album, Simpatico, in April 2006 through Creole and Sanctuary Records.
+It peaked at number ten on the UK Albums Chart, while one of its singles, "Blackened Blue Eyes", charted within the top 30 of the UK Singles Chart.
 A month later, it was reported that the band left their long-serving manager Steve Harrison in favour of Stephen King and former Creation Records owner Alan McGee, both of Creation Management.
 McGee's first suggestion as a manager was for the band to do a greatest hits tour.
 Shortly afterwards, frontman Tim Burgess decided to give up drinking and doing drugs, eventually going through a detox programme.
-Following this, the band went on a tour of the United States to promote the album, and then appeared at the Oxegen, T in the Park and V Festivals.
+Following this, the band went on a tour of the United States to promote the album and then appeared at the Oxegen, T in the Park, and V Festivals.
 In October 2006, Burgess and McGee went on a DJ tour, which the former saw as a bonding event between the pair that would help them map out the band's future plans.

 During this time, Burgess realised that the Internet was gaining momentum as a self-promotional tool, with the pair having used Myspace to promote their tour.
 He was aware that Pete Doherty of the Libertines, which McGee used to manage, would post various live or demo recordings online for others to check out.
 Fans enjoyed this; Burgess commented that these were early indications that record labels were not required to release music into the wider world.
-He noted that listeners were "plundering the internet" to acquire music, via peer-to-peer file sharing websites.
+He noted that listeners were "plundering the internet" to acquire music via peer-to-peer file sharing websites.
 McGee similarly arrived at the conclusion that no one was purchasing CDs, saying that people preferred to download music online.
 While on the tour, Burgess and McGee came up with the suggestion of giving away the Charlatans' new music to others.
-The band considered several proposals, including working with Sanctuary again, signing to a different label or founding their own label.
-After ultimately deciding on giving away music, they made some terms to stick to: they needed it to be the best album they could write; it had to be given away to the highest amount of people as was possible; and they had to "go into it wholeheartedly".
+The band considered several proposals, including working with Sanctuary again, signing to a different label, or founding their own label.
+After ultimately deciding on giving away music, they made some terms to stick to: they needed it to be the best album they could write; it had to be given away to the highest number of people as was possible; and they had to "go into it wholeheartedly".